OpeningDesign/FreeMVD_WorkFlow/BIM Specifications.md

 ## Rules

-### 01. All objects and materials must have a human-readable name or description
+### 01. All objects and materials should have a human-readable name or description

 Objects should have a name that allows a human being to understand what it is, in case the software that reads the IFC file fails to recognize or categorize it appropriately.
-For example, bad names are "Object00014", "Material43", "Wall034".
+For example, bad names are "Object00014", "Material43".
 Good names are "Kitchen chair", "Grey concrete", "East living room wall"

 All IFC objects have a **Name** and a **Description**.
 Any of them can be used for this purpose.